nelson-nsc/Three_Body_Motion_Matlab/README.md

 # 3D Animation of the three-body Motion in MATLAB

-The title of the project is self explanatory.
-I have created a 3D visualisation of the [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem) in MATLAB.
+I created a 3D visualisation of the [three-body problem](https://en.wikipedia.org/wiki/Three-body_problem) in MATLAB.
 It can be generalise to higher number of bodies by adding differential equations to the threebodyfun.m file.

 ## threebodyfun.m
 The m file contains the differential equations (aka Netown's Laws)for the interacting three bodies.
 There are 18 equations in the 3-dimensional space, including the velocities and the acceleration of each massive object.